US Fulbright Logo

 The University of Málaga is a public Spanish University which has been operating since the year 1972.
 It has two main campuses (El Ejido and Teatinos).
 50 years after its founding, UMA has more than 35,000 students, 58 Bachelor's Programmes, 53 Master's Programmes, 278 research groups and 45 registered patents in 2011.
 At present, the UMA remains highly committed to making scientific development and innovation the grounds on which social progress rests.
 The efforts made to promote mobility and attract international talent have stood out in recent years, resulting in an open and cosmopolitan university involved in top-level research projects.

-IE ETAs: ETAs will assist the Writing Center and teaching staff at IE University for up to 16 hours per week, plus 2 hours per week dedicated to planning and coordination meetings.
-ETAs’ primary role will be to lead the Writing Center (in person on each campus), overseen by the Writing Skills Coordinator.
-Responsibilities at the Writing Center include offering support for the Writing Skills subjects which all first-year students must take within their degree programs, the Language Proficiency Track (English-language support courses taught by various professors on each campus for high level ESL first-year students), and tutoring IE students in writing and research skills.
-ETAs’ other responsibilities include teaching English conversation classes for IE University staff (in coordination with the main professor), and developing and conducting writing and research skills workshops for general or specific groups of students throughout the year.
+IE ETAs: ETAs will manage the Writing Center and assist teaching staff at IE University for up to 16 hours per week, plus 2 hours per week dedicated to planning and coordination meetings.
+ETAs’ primary role will be to lead the Writing Center (in person on each campus), overseen by the Executive Director of the School of Humanities.
+Responsibilities at the Writing Center include offering support for the Research & Academic Writing Skills subjects which many first-year students must take within their degree programs, and tutoring IE students in writing and research skills.
+ETAs’ other responsibilities may include teaching English conversation classes for IE University staff (in coordination with the main professor), and developing and conducting writing and research skills workshops for general or specific groups of students throughout the year.

 IE is an international university in Spain.
 All students at IE study their degree programs wholly in English (https://www.ie.edu).
-Some students who still need to hone their English skills may study an additional pre-degree Language Proficiency English track summer program and then continue with additional support in English during the first year of study.
 English is the lingua franca at IE, but it is a generic, international English (neither predominantly British nor American).
 However, most students are at least bilingual, and many are polyglots who already speak/live/study in multiple languages.
 The IE student body is extremely international with about 70% international students from 100 countries and the other 30% Spanish students.

 Selection will be based on the University’s needs and the academic and professional experience and extracurricular profile of the selected candidate.
 Applicants submit detailed descriptions of their study or career interests and also include relevant extracurricular activities.
 The ability to be proactive and take initiative while functioning as part of a tightly knit, extremely coordinated team is essential.

 IE University has two campuses, in Madrid and Segovia.
-Madrid is a typical city campus while Segovia is a more traditional campus in a beautiful, more provincial setting.
+Madrid is an innovative city campus while Segovia is a more traditional campus in a beautiful, more provincial setting.
 TAs will rotate between Madrid and Segovia, and may be asked to travel between campuses for meetings, classes, etc. Travel between campuses will be covered by the Fulbright Commission.

 Other Spain ETAs: ETAs will assist teaching staff at early childhood, elementary, middle schools, high schools, vocational/training schools, or universities for up to 16 classroom hours per week, plus up to an additional 2 hours per week for planning and coordination meetings.
 ETAs may also be involved in special projects designed by the regional co-sponsor or the school, design motivational activities, and promote critical and scientific thinking.